bagustris/m-code/readme.md

-#Resources kuliah Pemrograman Komputer, Teknik Fisika ITS Suraba
+#Resources kuliah Pemrograman Komputer
+Teknik Fisika ITS Surabaya

 Matlab/Octave code for comp programming with maltab designed for undergrad student, eng physics ITS